piglovesyou/graphql-let/README.md

 -   **[Create an issue](https://github.com/piglovesyou/graphql-let/issues/new)**
     if you have ideas, find a bug, or anything.
 -   **Creating a PR** is always welcome!
-    -   Running `npm run prepublishOnly` locally will get your local development ready.
+    -   Running `yarn run prepack` locally will get your local development ready.
     -   Adding tests is preferable, but not necessary.
 Maybe someone else will fill it.